Gift tax in India – Rules and Exemptions List of blood relatives

 *Do note that this chart is designed to the best of my understanding and before acting on anything or doing any transaction do consult some tax expert.

 You can see that all of your close relatives have been listed in the exempted category.
-So whatever gifts (Cash or kind, money or property) you receive from your parents/siblings or others as stated above will be tax free in your hand.
+So whatever gifts (Cash or kind, money or property) you receive from your parents/siblings or others as stated above will be tax-free in your hand.
 Just document a proper gift deed to clarify the source of the gift to Income tax authorities if asked for.

 Gift Tax in India – Procedure of Gifting

-Whenever you receive something as gift, it is your responsibility to get the necessary documentation done and keep handy to show the source of funds to the Income tax officers if asked for.
+Whenever you receive something as a gift, it is your responsibility to get the necessary documentation done and keep handy to show the source of funds to the Income tax officers if asked for.

-In case of movable properties or cash there’s no such requirement of formulating a gift deed and just handing over the property or cash to the donee will solve the purpose, but it’s better to have a gift deed ( can be on plain paper)which explains the nature of transaction ( as out of love and affection), have name of the donor and donee with their Pan numbers duly signed by both parties.
+In the case of movable properties or cash there’s no such requirement of formulating a gift deed and just handing over the property or cash to the donee will solve the purpose, but it’s better to have a gift deed ( can be on plain paper)which explains the nature of the transaction ( as out of love and affection), have the name of the donor and donee with their Pan numbers duly signed by both parties.
 This gift deed gains more importance if the transaction is done in cash and not by cheque.

 Tax planning through Gifting